sinatra/sinatra.github.com/contributing.markdown

 ## Want to write docs?

-The process for contributing to Sinatra's website or documentation is the same as contributing code.
-We use git for versions control and lighthouse to track patch requests.
+The process for contributing to Sinatra's website, documentation or the book is the same as contributing code.
+We use git for versions control and GitHub to track patch requests.

 * [The sinatra.github.com repo](http://github.com/sinatra/sinatra.github.com/)
   is where the website sources are managed.
 There are almost always people in